- COVID-19 Guidance

 Youth workers who would normally work between more than one school should keep this to a minimum.
 You may wish to consider alternative approaches to delivery, including digital or outdoor settings.

-Is our youth work group allowed to travel to neighbouring areas that might be in a different tier of restrictions from our own?
+Is our youth work group allowed to travel to a neighbouring local authority area?

 Can you give me more advice about supporting young people in the use of face coverings?